madrury/madrury.github.io/_posts/2026-03-04-splitting-field.markdown

 \end{align*}
 $$

 To do so, we need to identify $A \cap B = \Qfour \cap \Qfive$.
-Recall that we made some progress on this question earlier, we were left with the knowledge that $\sqrt{5} \in A \cap B$, but diverted without managing to prove there was nothing else of interest in there.
+Recall that we made some progress on this question earlier: we were left with the knowledge that $\sqrt{5} \in A \cap B$, but diverted without managing to prove there was nothing else of interest in there.
 Now we're ready to do that.

 We have the earlier formula relating degrees: